 Trainer - The trainer is responsible for ensuring users understand how to access data for approved requests.
 The trainer must sign off on each user's training.
 Drake policy states that all users must be trained prior to being given access to Banner and Banner data.

-Security Administrator - This is the ITS staff member that creates or modifies the Banner user based on the request and the Data Custodian's approval.
+Data Custodian/Security Administrator - This is the ITS staff member that creates or modifies the Banner user based on the request and the Data Steward's approval.
 The Security Administrator also oversees the overall security process to ensure Drake policy is followed.
+The Data Custodian ensures that the data within each module is accessible on demand from the end user.